Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Acknowledgments

 \section{Acknowledgments}

-Irene Iele and Daniele Molino are Ph.D. students enrolled in the National Ph.D. in Artificial Intelligence, course on Health and Life Sciences, organized by Università Campus Bio-Medico di Roma.
-We acknowledge the EuroHPC Joint Undertaking for granting this project access to the EuroHPC supercomputer Vega, hosted by the Institute of Information Science (Slovenia), under a EuroHPC Development Access call.
+Irene Iele and Daniele Molino are Ph.D. students enrolled in the National Ph.D. in Artificial Intelligence, Health and Life Sciences, organized by Università Campus Bio-Medico di Roma.
+We acknowledge i) the EuroHPC Joint Undertaking for granting this project access to the EuroHPC supercomputer Vega, hosted by the Institute of Information Science (Slovenia), under a EuroHPC Development Access call ii) Project ECS 0000024 Rome Technopole, - CUP C83C22000510001, NRP Mission 4 Component 2 Investment 1.5, Funded by the European Union - NextGenerationEU.